Ákos Bertalan Apatóczky: Biography

 Graduated with honours from the Faculty of Humanities at Eötvös Loránd University Budapest, (MA in Mongol Studies) in 1998.
 In 2002 he also received an MA in Chinese Studies at with “excellent” result.
 From 1998 to 2006 Apatóczky worked as a research fellow at the Hungarian Academy of Sciences, Department of Altaic Studies as a “junior researcher” grant fellow.
 Parallel he taught undergraduate courses in Chinese and Mongolian languages, history and linguistics at the Inner Asian Department, Eötvös Loránd University Budapest.
 In 2006 he defended his PhD dissertation at the Doctoral School in Linguistic Sciences Eötvös Loránd University.
 For his thesis ‘Yiyu.
 The Deciphering of a Sixteenth Century Sino-Mongol Glossary’ on Beilu Yiyu, Apatóczky was awarded a summa cum laude doctoral degree.

 Among his most significant achievements are the reconstructed Middle Mongolian linguistic monuments written originally in Chinese script.
 Next to them he proved that almost the entire lexicon of the Sino-Mongol glossary included in the late Ming military treatise the Lulongsai lüe, the lexicon of which was thought to be the richest among the similar works until recently, was, in fact, copied from other earlier sources.
 All these sources were identified in his book in 2016, matching every single headword (more than 1.400) of the Lulongsai lüe glossary with its donor works' original headwords.

 Next to his position at Károli Gáspár University he was also a guest lecturer at the Department of Altaistics at the University of Szeged from 2017 to 2020.
 In 2017 the degree of Dr. habil. (habilitated doctor) was conferred for his thesis by the Eötvös Loránd University.
 The same year he served as the president of the 60th Meeting of the Permanent International Altaistic Conference (PIAC).
 He was a recipient of the 2019 "Taiwan Fellowship" grant awarded by the Ministry of Foreign Affairs of the R.O.C.
 From 2020 he serves as the chair of the then newly established Department of Chinese Studies at the Institute of Oriental Languages and Cultures at his University.
 In 2022, he held the position of president of the PIAC Conference again during the 64th Meeting.

 In 2019 he got elected as a regular member of Academia Europaea to the Section of Classics and Oriental Studies.
 In 2021 the Committee on Oriental Studies at the Hungarian Academy of Sciences elected him as the secretary of the committee.
+In 2026 he was awarded the Doctor of Science title by the Hungarian Academy of Sciences.